 place.
 It is thought that this explains why so many sires and dams of post

 it was an extremely unfortunate period for dogs and their owners and

 Prior to World War II:

-by many to have taken one of the first Akitas to America.
+attributed by many to have taken one of the first Akitas to America.
 Miss

-Keller, who was blind and deaf, was touring Japan in 1937 studying the physically
+Keller, who was blind and deaf, was touring Japan in 1937 studying the

-love with him.
-His name was Kamikaze-go and Mr Ogasawara agreed to give
+immediately feel in love with him.
+His name was Kamikaze-go and Mr Ogasawara

 When Miss Keller returned to the United States two months later she took